5 Things to Remember When Buying a ‘For Sale by Owner’ Home

-As a home buyer, you wouldn’t be paying the commission anyway, so why does it matter to you?
+As a homebuyer, you wouldn’t be paying the commission anyway, so why does it matter to you?
 Because it’s likely factored into the price of the home.

 If you’re going on the basis that a real estate agent isn’t worth hiring, that can make more sense from the home seller’s point of view.
 Not only do sellers pay the entire 6 percent commission, but some economists have found that agents don’t lead to higher average selling prices and that they don’t sell homes for much more than the initial asking price.

-One reason to list your home with an agent is that it can then be listed on the Multiple Listing Service, or MLS, that only agents can use to find homes for sale.
+One reason to list your home with an agent is that it can then be listed on the Multiple Listing Service, or MLS, which only agents can use to find homes for sale.
 The MLS, along with other factors, can help agents sell homes faster than homeowners can on their own.

 Without the MLS, using a real estate agent reduces the selling price of a typical home by 5.9 to 7.7 percent, according to a research paper by Stanford University economists.
 Without that MLS assistance, using an agent doesn’t lead to a higher selling price of a home, the researchers found.
-For a FSBO buyer, that could be more reason to not use an agent.
+For an FSBO buyer, that could be more reason to not use an agent.

 2 - You’re losing an advocate